Orbithall/HapticFeedbackCaseFirmware/README.md

 ## Haptic Feedback Case: The Firmware
+> The haptic feedback case is a shell that attaches to most modern android phones, it interfaces the user through positional and pressure input on the sides and rear of their device.

 Firmware for the haptic feedback case to be programmed to board rev.10

 Use the makefile to clean/build/program the code to the microcontroller.